stshrewsburyDev/Yuri_PyBot_source_code/README.md

 # The Bot's Home/Support Server:
 https://discord.io/stshrewsburyDev

-# Or If Above Doens't Work:
+# Or If Above Doesn't Work:
 https://discord.gg/jNDpCvM

 # See The Bot On discordbots.org: